Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 **Abstract**:

-Here I use R to download and manipulate simple XYZ elevation data for one of Salt Lake City's most popular hikes into a rich 3D model of the region, complete with a satellite image overlay.
+Here I use R to download and manipulate XYZ elevation data for one of Salt Lake City's most popular hikes into a detailed 3D model of the region.
+The R Markdown file used to write this post can be found on my github [here](https://github.com/Patrick-DeBiasse/Topography-Visualizations).

 **Intro**: